AndrewGarwood/NetSuite/README.md

 ### Context
 - It was necessary to export the historical data as csv files.
 - I initially used Python + Pandas to transform the data into import-compatible files, but later elected to use SuiteScript's [RESTlet][restlet_docs] because it allows for more control/precision/visibility on how records are created/updated and any errors therein. (and it would be fun to learn something new).
-- I'd like to improve the logic/efficiency in various areas, but time constraints compelled me to postpone.
-Some things I was able to return to, others remain as tech debt.
+- I'd like to improve the logic/efficiency in various parts, but time constraints compelled me to move on.
+While there are some things I was able to return to, others remain as areas for improvement.

 ### Some Things to Note